Journey mapping in SaaS

 - Who is benefitting from the software as a third party?

-All of these parties have very different characteristics that should be considered along the customer journey.
+All of these parties have very different characteristics that should be considered along the customer journey in SaaS.

-Journey mapping with different personas can help us to better understand the interaction of these parties along the customer journey and be able to approach them with the right information, at the right time.
+Journey mapping with different personas can help us to better understand the interaction of these parties along their journey and be able to approach them with the right information, at the right time.

 - Who is involved, and when?